The-Life/AdViewSDK_Android-3.4.1/README.md

 public void onAdDisplay(String key);

 /**
- * This function is called when the ad request succeeds.
+ * This function is called when the ad requestsucceeds.
  */
 public void onAdReceived(String key);